How Do I File Returns for Back Taxes?

 You can request a transcript of the tax information the IRS has on file for you for any given year in the last 10 tax years by filing Form 4506-T. You will receive information found on forms such as W-2s, 1099s, and 1098s.
 You won’t receive information about deductions and credits you may qualify for, but the information you receive will help you file your back taxes.

-How to file tax returns for previous years
+How do you file tax returns for previous years?

-Filing a tax return for a previous year isn't as hard as you may think, but it does require a few steps.
+Filing a tax return for a previous year isn't as hard as you may think, but it does require following these three steps.

 The first step is gathering any information from the year you want to file a tax return for.
 Pull together your W-2s, 1099s, and information for any deductions or credits you may qualify for.
-Look on the tax forms you gather for the year of the tax return you're filing to make sure you use the right ones.
+You can refer to our tax prep checklist for more details on the forms you may need to file.
+Look at the tax forms you gather for the year of the tax return you're filing to make sure you use the right ones.

 Finding documents from previous years may be challenging for some.
 Thankfully, the IRS has a form you can fill out to request any tax information they have on file for you for a given year.
 Form 4506-T allows you to request a transcript of your tax return information, even if you haven't filed a tax return.
 You can request information from the last 10 tax years.